Josh-health/Netflix_sql_project./README.md

 ) AS table_1
 WHERE ranking = 1;
 ```
+**Objective:** Analyze the most common ratings for both movies and TV shows.

+### 3. List all movies released in a specific year (e.g., 2020)

+**Objective:** Find all movies released in a specific year (e.g., 2020) to track Netflix's content distribution over time.

+### 4. Find the top 5 countries with the most content on Netflix

 ### 5. Identify the longest movie
 ### 1. Find content added in the last 5 years
 ### 1. Find all the movies/TV shows by director 'Rajiv Chilaka'